 3.3.3 The election shall be determined by plurality vote.

-3.4 The CSULB Administrator with oversight for the Women's Resource Center as designated by the Vice-President for Student Services shall be the Recording Secretary; an Administrative Assistant in the office of the President shall be the Treasurer.
+3.4 The CSULB Administrator with oversight for the Women’s & Gender Equity Center as designated by the Vice-President for Student Affairs shall be the Recording Secretary; an Administrative Assistant in the office of the President shall be the Treasurer.
 The same persons shall serve as officers as long as they hold the aforementioned University positions.

 Section 4.
 Officer Eligibility